informalsystems/hermes/guide/src/config.md

 As of version 0.13.0, Hermes supports relaying on [Interchain Accounts][ica] channels.

-If the `packet_filter` option in the chain configuration is disabled, then Hermes will relay on all existing and future channels, including ICA channels.
+If the `packet-filter` option in the chain configuration is disabled, then Hermes will relay on all existing and future channels, including ICA channels.

 There are two kinds of ICA channels: